-One of the points to be considered when analyzing a small hydro power project investment in the period (2001-2005) was the possibility to participate in the Proinfa Federal Government Program.
-Although some projects started construction independently from Proinfa -because Proinfa was limited only to 3,300 MW -, the program is considered one of the more viable financing alternatives for this project, which will provide long-term PPAs and special financing conditions.
+One of the points to be considered when analyzing a small hydro project investment in the period (2001-2005) was the possibility to participate in the Proinfa Federal Government Program.
+Although some projects started construction independently from Proinfa, the program is considered one of the more viable financing alternatives for this project, which will provide long-term PPAs and special financing conditions.
 The project activity is not participating in the Program.